-All trials are held in the municipal courtroom, currently held at the Village Center, located at 3920 N. Murray Ave., Shorewood, WI 53211.
+All trials are held in the municipal courtroom, located at 3930 N. Murray Ave., Shorewood, WI 53211.
 Trial audio is recorded digitally.

 You can represent yourself or you can have an attorney appear with you and handle the presentation of your case.
 If you hire an attorney, you must pay for the attorney yourself.

 You can testify yourself and you can present other witnesses.
 If you need assistance in issuing a subpoena to compel a witness to appear at the trial, you should contact the court clerk at (414) 847-2617.
 You will have to arrange for service of the subpoenas thru the Milwaukee County Sheriff’s Department.
 Please allow at least two weeks before the trial to obtain and have the subpoenas served.
 There is no charge for obtaining subpoenas, but if you lose at trial you may be required to pay witness fees plus mileage.

 If you wish to offer documents as part of the presentation of your case, you certainly can do so.
 Please bring copies for the village prosecutor and the court.

 The Village of Shorewood will present its case first.
 The Village, through the village prosecutor, must prove you are guilty of violating the ordinance indicated on the citation issued to you.
 The Village has the burden of proof.
 The standard of proof that the Village must meet is called clear, satisfactory, and convincing evidence.

 You have the opportunity to question all witnesses you call during the presentation of your case.
 That is called direct examination.
 Also, you can question all witnesses that the Village presents as part of its case.
 That is called cross-examination.
 Closing arguments are permitted as well.

 Usually, the Judge will render a decision the same night that the trial is held.
 Occasionally, the Judge will take the case under advisement and issue a written decision within 30 days of the trial date.